Click on the image to enlarge it

 I chose option D.

 Thankfully God must have sent his angels to catch me, as none of the above happened.
-I fell perfectly and landed on the rocks behind me instead of in the water.
+Somehow I fell perfectly and landed comfortably on the rocks behind me instead of in the water.
 Miraculously, I didn’t break anything or even hurt myself, nor did I baptize anything except 1 cm of my backside.

 My mind was racing, still trying to catch up on everything that had just happened, so I didn’t know what else to do except just stare back at him.
-After he’d had a good, long laugh at me he went back under to sift beneath the rock I had formerly been perching on.
+After he’d had a hearty, long laugh at me he went back under to sift beneath the rock I had formerly been perching on.
 All up, he hung around me for at least 30 seconds before slowly making his way back toward Russell Falls.

 I thank and praise God that I didn’t strike my foot (and my camera) against a stone, because if I had, you wouldn’t be looking at this photograph of Horseshoe Falls.